The model theory of metric lattices: pseudofinite partition lattices: Model Theoretic Aspects

 Using that $t_k\leq z_k$ for every $k$ we get

-In either case the right side of the inequality tends to $0$ as $k$ tends to $\infty$, therefore we conclude that $d(x+t,1)=d(xt,0)=0$.
+In either case the right side of the inequality tends to $0$ as $k$ tends to $\infty$, therefore $d(x+t,1)=d(xt,0)=0$.
 In other words $x+t=1$ and $xt=0$, which shows that $t$ is a complement of $x$.
 To prove uniqueness suppose $t'$ is another complement of $x$.
 Using the distributive property we have that

 and the result obtains. \end{proof}